Women’s Boxing World Championship: Nikhat Zareen, Parveen, Manisha start off with impressive wins

-Nikhat Zareen, Parveen and Manisha came up with off powerful performances to extend India’s unbeaten run at the 12th edition of the IBA Women’s World Boxing Championships with dominating victories in Istanbul on Wednesday.
+Nikhat Zareen, Parveen and Manisha came up with off powerful performances to start their campaign at the 12th edition of the IBA Women’s World Boxing Championships with dominating victories in Istanbul on Wednesday.

 Progressing into the second round, 2019 Asian Championships bronze medallist Nikhat outpunched Mexico’s Herrera Alvarez in the 52kg category by unanimous decision, while Parveen also thrashed Mariia Bova of Ukraine by a similar margin.